Sami-Leon/plsmmLasso/README.md

 The function tuned_plmm tries every possible combination of the values from lambdas and gamma and returns the model with the best BIC.
-This example is for illustration only and typicaly wider and finer grid should be used.
+This example is for illustration only, in practice a more exhaustive grid should be used.

 ### Plotting the results